oopsmonk/documentation/hornet/1.0/guides/hosting-an-autopeering-node.md

 - You should be experienced with servers and server security
 - You should have a domain name with both an A (IPv4) and AAAA (IPv6) record
-- You must be able to update your entry node after every new HORNET release
+- You must be able to update your entry node after every new Hornet release